dmbarbour/glas/docs/GlasLang.md

 .
 Some lightweight DSLs might be supported in terms of compile-time p of data that represents subprograms.
 Of course, the glas system fully supports user-defined syntax (by defining language modules),

-, including true front-end extensions by defining language-g.
+, including true front-end extensions by defining lang-g.

- The glas system also supports staging via although ".g" syntax is not directly extensible (indirectly, users could extend language-g or de
+ The glas system also supports staging via although ".g" syntax is not directly extensible (indirectly, users could extend lang-g or de

 Some lightweight DSLs may be feasible based on this (i.e. a macro could parse a const value representing a program)., though glas also allows users to define other file extensions with ad-hoc syntax.